letoribo/mcp-graphql-enhanced/README.md

 The server provides two main tools:

-1. **introspect-schema**: This tool retrieves the GraphQL schema.
+1. **introspect-schema**: This tool retrieves the GraphQL schema or a filtered subset (via typeNames).
 Use this first if you don't have access to the schema as a resource.
 This uses either the local schema file, a schema file hosted at a URL, or an introspection query.
+Filtered introspection (typeNames) is only available when using a live GraphQL endpoint (not with SCHEMA file or URL).

 2. **query-graphql**: Execute GraphQL queries against the endpoint.
 By default, mutations are disabled unless `ALLOW_MUTATIONS` is set to `true`.